Table of Contents

 Choosing the right upsell

-When deciding what you should offer as an upsell, think about what would be the next logical step for your customer to buy?
+When deciding what you should offer as an upsell, think about what would be the next logical step for your customer to buy.
 How can you help them more?
 Offer them something additional or the next step to reach their goal faster.

-This offer should be connected to what your customer bought from you.
+Your post-purchase upselling offers should be connected to what your customer bought from you.

 If someone bought an English language workbook or A2 course, the upsell can be an English language B1 grammar course, as shown in the example below:

-Make sure your upsell page indicates that their purchase is confirmed, but before they leave, they should consider your other offer.
+Make sure your upsell offer page indicates that their purchase is confirmed, but before they leave, they should consider your other offer.
 Here are some upsell page examples from Russel Brunson:

 The price is important